YikaiGe/tikz-aiplans/README.md

 ### Explanation

 - **README**: This file provides an overview of the project, including installation instructions, system requirements, and other essential information.
-- **Generating TikZ Diagrams Using LaTeX**: Detailed instructions on how to use the TikZ library included in this package.
-It covers the steps needed to generate diagrams using LaTeX.
 - **tikzlibrary<aiplans>.code.tex**: The core of the project, this file contains the TikZ library specifically designed for generating AI plan diagrams.
 This package is crucial for the functionality provided by this project.
 - **License.txt**: The license file outlines the terms under which the package can be used, modified, and distributed.